AmpelProject/Ampel-core/_sources/legacy.rst.txt

       auto_complete: live
   unit:
     - ampel.contrib.groupname.t0.DecentFilterCopy
+  re

+The entries in `unit` are module names, i.e. :code:`ampel.contrib.groupname.t0.DecentFilterCopy` refers to the file ``ampel/contrib/groupname/t0/DecentFilterCopy.py``.
+This file must contain one class, with the same name as the module.
+For example, when :class:`~ampel.alert.AlertProcessor.AlertProcessor` requests instantiation of the unit named ``DecentFilterCopy``, the entry above will cause Ampel to do the equivalent of :code:`from ampel.contrib.groupname.t0.DecentFilterCopy import DecentFilterCopy`.

 Dictionaries can be either embedded directly into the top-level configuration file, or in standalone files named after the key.
 For example, `channel` key